openstack/charm-deployment-guide/deploy-guide/source/app-masakari.rst

 The mechanics of instance evacuation is now described:

-Masakari Monitors, on a peer hypervisor, detects that its peer is unavailable and notifies the Masakari API server.
+Masakari Monitors, on a hypervisor, detects that its peer is unavailable and notifies the Masakari API server.
 This in turn triggers the Masakari engine to initiate a failover of the instance via Nova.
 Assuming that Nova concurs that the hypervisor is absent, it will attempt to start the instance on another hypervisor.
 At this point there are two instances competing for the same disk image, which can lead to data corruption.